 - Do you currently have a treatment plan and are you following it?

-Certain mental health conditions that have a higher likelihood of suicide such as severe anxiety or depression, schizophrenia and substance abuse, may result in higher premiums than other mental illnesses.
+Certain mental health conditions that have a higher likelihood of suicide, such as severe anxiety or depression, schizophrenia and substance abuse, may result in higher premiums than other mental illnesses, lower coverage limits available or even application denial.

 Seeing a mental health professional may help increase your chances of being approved for life insurance at a better rate, especially if you are following the treatment plan, have not been hospitalized recently and have a consistent employment history.